 The Board of Directors has not established a formal process for security holders to send communications to the Board of Directors, and the Board has not deemed it necessary to establish such a procedure at this time.
 Historically, almost all communications that the Company receives from security holders have been administrative and are not directed to the Board of Directors.
 Any communications to the Board of Directors may be submitted in writing to the following address: Board of Directors, The InterGroup Corporation, 1516 S. Bundy Drive, Suite 200, Los Angeles, CA 90025.
-If the Company should receive a security holder communication directed to the Board of Directors, or an individual director, said communication would be relayed to the Board of Directors or the individual director as the case may be.
+If the Company should receive a security holder communication directed to the Board of Directors or the individual director as the case may be.